 Obtaining acquisition finance is a vital part of the natural cycle of many businesses.
 It is often necessary to require acquisition finance when a dental practice has successfully started up and grown its client base to a point when it is then time to grow the business by purchasing another practice.
 It then needs to raise funds in order to complete the transaction.

 By acquiring another company, a smaller company can increase the size of its operations and benefit from the economies achieved through the purchase.
 An acquisition can help your dental practice in many ways.
 For example, it can help your dental practice: move into a new market segment, increase the client base, expand, gather knowledge, and improve their output.
 However, these opportunities often come with big expenses.
 Bank loans, lines of credit and loans from private lenders are all common choices for acquisition finance.
 Other types of acquisition finance also include start up loans (government funded), debt security and owner financing.

 The business market is always changing and has gone through many significant changes over the last decade however, the biggest changes within the dental industry have occurred within the last year due to the pandemic.
 There are now various new lenders available for acquisition finance, new deal structures and new lending criteria.

 How to raise acquisition finance

-There are many ways to finance business purchases.
+There are many ways to finance dental practice purchases.
 Most purchase transactions are structured using some of these methods.
 It is perfectly viable to only use only one method if that is sufficient enough for you however, in many cases, some of these options are used in conjunction to finance a business acquisition.
 The methods you chose will be the ones that best suit your needs and business transaction.

 - Using your own funds